Botánica: Community role

 Botánicas are crucial to the communities they serve because they provide healing, hope, meaning, and support.
 The support they provide is a continuation of many homeland traditions for people living in conditions of diaspora, immigration, and exile.
 Botánicas provide a place for people to congregate, socialize, and discuss political and other issues that affect immigrant communities without fear of censure or reprisal.
 Some botánicas sponsor festivals, parties, or religious ceremonies attended by families from the immediate communities but also from other cities.
 As sites of healing and communal support, botanicas operate not only as settings for spiritual contemplation but also as information bases.
 These spots are commonly meeting place for immigrants from Central America, South America and the Caribbean.
-Botánicas are popular in heavily populated urban and Latino communities like Miami, New York, and Los Angeles.
-Botánicas in LA bring Africa, Latin America, and the U.S. together through their services and goods.
+Botánicas are popular in heavily populated urban and Latino communities like Miami, New York, Los Angeles, the Greater Boston Area, and the Texas Triangle.
+Botánicas bring Africa, Latin America, and the U.S. together through their services and goods.
 At the botánica, people can find strength in this affirmation of identity, both in the preservation of creative, sustaining traditions from home countries as well as in building a new space in a new world.